 Property, Plant and Equipment: Proceeds before Intended Use - Amendments to International Accounting Standards Board ("IAS") 16: The amendment prohibits entities from deducting from the cost of an item of property, plant and equipment (PPE), any proceeds of the sale of items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Instead, an entity recognizes the proceeds from selling such items, and the costs of producing those items, in profit or loss.
-The amendment must be applied retrospectively only to items of PPE made available for use on or after the beginning of the earliest period presented when the entity first applies the amendment.
-This amendment is effective for the Company on July 1, 2022.
-The Company does not believe that adoption of this standard would have a significant impact on its financial statements.
+This amendment became effective for the Company on July 1, 2022 and did not have any impact on the Company's consolidated financial statements.

 Reference to the Conceptual Framework - Amendments to IFRS 3: The amendments add an exception to the recognition principle of IFRS 3 to avoid the issue of potential 'day 2' gains or losses arising for liabilities and contingent liabilities that would be within the scope of IAS 37 Provisions, Contingent Liabilities and Contingent Assets or IFRIC 21 Levies, if incurred separately.
 The exception requires entities to apply the criteria in IAS 37 or IFRIC 21, respectively, instead of the Conceptual Framework, to determine whether a present obligation exists at the acquisition date.
 At the same time, the amendments add a new paragraph to IFRS 3 to clarify that contingent assets do not qualify for recognition at the acquisition date.
-The Company will apply these provisions prospectively beginning July 1, 2022 as permitted by the amendment.
-The Company does not believe that adoption of this standard would have a significant impact on its financial statements.
+This amendment became effective for the Company on July 1, 2022 and did not have any impact on the Company's consolidated financial statements.